mpchadwick/jekyll-pre-commit/README.md

 ## Available Checks

-#### DescriptionExists
+#### FrontMatterPropertyExists

-This check ensures that there is a `description` in the front matter of any post that is staged to be committed.
+This check ensures that there is any listed properties exist in the front matter of any post that is staged to be committed.

 #### DescriptionIsNotDuplicate